lakash22/codeassessment/README.md

 `*` To enhance security, a mechanism should be implemented that temporarily blocks a user from obtaining a token after a certain number of consecutive invalid password or email attempts.
 This prevents potential brute force attacks and unauthorized access.

-`*` Test cases should be implemented to validate the security measures against SQL and JavaScript injection vulnerabilities.
-These types of attacks can exploit weaknesses in your application's handling of user inputs.
+`*` Test cases should be implemented to validate the users input against SQL and JavaScript injection vulnerabilities.

 ## Assumptions